TL;DR Don't user sudo python setup.py intall use pip install -e ./ --user

 - I should read the docs

-is cool- I have no idea what I am doing
+pipis cool- I have no idea what I am doing

 But this time I actually learned something useful.

-Background 1: easy_install
+Background 1: easy_install and pip

-If you have spent any reasonable amount of time you have probably learned about easy_install
+If you have spent any reasonable amount of time you have probably learned about easy_install and pip.
+You have probably also generally learned that easy_install is not good and should be replaced with pip in most cases.

 Background 2: Working with Package Source

-works fabulously with packages in PyPI, but that does not help you if you work with actual package source.
-If you deal with the source for python
+So pip install works fabulously with packages in PyPI, but that does not help you if you work with actual package source.
+If you deal with the source for python package source there are three common ways to deal with developing and testing on the package source itself.

 - Work in the same directory as the package source